Diving atPlataforma MX-1 (Peru)

 Recommended Dive Suit

-For the majority of recreational dives here, 3mm wetsuit should provide suitable protection.
+For most recreational dives, 3mm wetsuit should provide comfortable protection.
 Consider warmer surface protection (like a boat coat) due to brisk winds.
+Forecast conditions over the next few days suggest temperatures will remain relatively stable.

 Marine Life at Plataforma MX-1